Skip to main content

 The assessment process

 1. Ministers are responsible and accountable to Parliament for the public appointments made within their department.
-As a result, they must be consulted at every stage of the appointments process.
+As a result, they must be consulted at key stages of the appointments process.

 2. An Advisory Assessment Panel (“Panel”) is appointed by Ministers to assist them in their decision making.
 The role of the Panel is to decide, objectively, which candidates meet the eligibility criteria for the role.

 3. At the shortlisting meeting the Panel will assess applications against the eligibility criteria and decide which candidates have best met the criteria, who should be recommended for interview.
-Ministers will then be consulted on the Panel’s recommended shortlist.
-If you have applied under the Disability Confident Scheme and you meet all the essential criteria, then you will also be invited for an interview.
+If you have applied under the Guaranteed Interview Scheme and you meet all the essential criteria, then you will also be invited for an interview.

-4. Once the shortlist has been agreed by Ministers, you will be advised (by e-mail) whether you have been shortlisted.
+4. Once the shortlist has been agreed, you will be advised (by e-mail) whether you have been shortlisted.
 Those shortlisted will be invited to an interview.

 5. The Panel will meet again to interview candidates and determine who is appointable to the role.
 The Panel may invite you to make a brief presentation at the start of the interview and will go on to question you about your skills and experience, including asking specific questions to assess whether you meet the criteria set out for the post.
 The Panel will also explore with you any potential conflicts of interest or any other issues arising from your personal and professional history which may impact on an appointment decision.